Borsa Istanbul: Fossil fuel investments

-According to Carbon Tracker in 2021 $1 b of investment in coal power was at risk of stranding, including $300 m for EÜAŞ.
+According to Carbon Tracker in 2021 $1 billion of investment in coal power was at risk of stranding, including $300 million for EÜAŞ.

 ISE and arts

-There is a four-meter high marble statue of the "Bull and Bear", in front of the ISE building’s protocol entrance.
-Created by one of Turkey’s foremost sculptors, Mehmet Aksoy, the statue symbolizes the behavior of the world’s stock markets, an aggressive bull poised to attack the surrendering bear.
+There is a four-meter high marble statue of the "Bull and Bear", in front of the ISE building's protocol entrance.
+Created by one of Turkey's foremost sculptors, Mehmet Aksoy, the statue symbolizes the behavior of the world's stock markets, an aggressive bull poised to attack the surrendering bear.
 Another group of statues, sculptured by Şermin Güner, made in the honor of all existing and deceased brokers, represents brokers engaged in executing orders and is placed at the main entrance.

 The Istanbul Stock Exchange makes contributions to the arts by organizing exhibitions and concerts as well as sponsoring important artistic events in Istanbul.